9 Best Credit Counseling Services and Agencies

 Money Management International (MMI) is a nonprofit counseling service based in Stafford, Texas.
 They have been in business since 1958, making them one of the oldest credit counseling firms in the country.
 They are an NFCC member and a HUD-approved provider of housing counseling services.

 MMI has offices in 25 states.
-In-person counseling has been suspended due to COVID-19, but counselors are available 24/7 to serve clients anywhere in the country by phone or online.
+Counselors are available 24/7 to serve clients anywhere in the country by phone or online.

 Best for Customer Satisfaction: InCharge Debt Solutions